sharondrinkwaard/surfers-paradise/README.md

 ### Unsolved bugs
 - When deploying to heroku, my css file doesn't load.
+- When deploying to heroku, all my images didn't load.
+I figure out this was because it is asking for another image.url than given.
+In Cloudinary the style.css file is up to date, but somehow I cannot manage to deploy this with Heroku.
 - A user can now still make bookings in the past